finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/05_implement_ocp_compliance_operator/implement_ocp_compliance_operator.md

 rhcos4-openshift-compliance-pp   0/1     1            0           45s
 ```

-6. The compliance operator ships with a number of complaince profiles, these can be seen using the following command
+6. The compliance operator ships with a number of compliance profiles, these can be seen using the following command

 ```shell
 oc get profiles.compliance